Contraceptive implant: Non-hormonal IUD

 Non-hormonal IUDs, also known as copper IUDs, are a hormone-free option of contraception available and work by two main mechanisms of action.
 They are thought to slow the rate at which sperm reaches the fallopian tubes or decreases fertilization of the egg.
 An increase of copper ions, along with other cells and enzymes, is what affects functioning of the sperm and the prevention of pregnancy.

 Although they do have a higher risk of pregnancy compared to hormonal IUDs, failure rates with the copper IUD are still only approximately 0.8%.
-They also provide protection from anywhere between 2.5 to 10 years depending on the brand and manufacturer.
+They also provide protection from anywhere between 2.5 and 10 years depending on the brand and manufacturer.
 Potential adverse effects of copper IUDs include heavier menses and increased menstrual cramping.

 Copper IUDs have the ability to be inserted anywhere from 10 minutes to 48 hours postpartum.
 The disadvantage of this immediate insertion is the associated higher risk of expulsion or uterine perforation, however, the benefits greatly outweigh any potential risk.
 They also are safe to use in lactation.

 An additional benefit of copper IUDs is their use in emergency contraception.
 Not only are they able to be used as a form of emergency contraception but a Cochrane review noted that they are the most effective method of emergency contraception as well.
 When inserted within 7 days of unprotected intercourse, they are able to reduce the risk of pregnancy by 99% and provide the added benefit of ongoing contraception in the patient too.